Ryan Stivers, PhD, LMFT

 Professional Services

-Before launching Summit Family Therapy, I gained experience in several different settings.
-I worked in a 90-day residential program for young men addressing substance use and trauma-related disorders, in a school system, at a youth ranch, and in an outpatient clinic.
-I’ve also worked with families and children in the DHS system and with a juvenile drug court.
+Before founding Summit Family Therapy, I gained valuable experience in a variety of settings.
+I worked in a 90-day residential program for young men addressing substance use and trauma-related disorders, served in a school system, supported youth at a foster care ranch, and provided care in community mental health clinics.
+I’ve also worked with families and children involved with DCFS and partnered with a juvenile drug court.

-Through these experiences, I’ve learned a lot about change—what works, what doesn’t, how we get stuck, and how we move forward.
-I will work hard to understand your story and help you find the best path toward healing.
-Nothing brings me greater joy than witnessing someone discover their true self.
+Through these experiences, I’ve learned a great deal about change—what helps, what hinders, and how we can move forward when life feels stuck.
+My goal is to truly understand your story and walk with you toward healing.
+Few things bring me more joy than witnessing someone discover their authentic self.

 Every therapist has a “sweet spot.”
-Mine is helping clients heal from trauma and guiding them toward deeper connections.
-If you’re struggling in your relationships, feeling alone, or afraid of rejection, I’d be honored to walk alongside you.
+Mine is helping clients heal from trauma and build deeper, more meaningful connections.
+If you’re feeling isolated, struggling in your relationships, or fearing rejection, I would be honored to walk alongside you.

-Outside of work, I enjoy spending time with my wife and our two children.
-I probably watch too much television, and I like visiting Busch Stadium whenever I get the chance.
-I’m also passionate about advocating for the Marriage and Family Therapy profession and currently volunteer with the Illinois Affiliation of Marriage and Family Therapists.
-In 2016, I moved to the Peoria area from Arkansas to be closer to family—my wife is from here, and my family lives near Cedar Rapids, Iowa.
+When I’m not working, I love spending time with my wife and our two children.
+I stay active to manage stress and hold a black belt in Tae Kwon Do.
+I’ll admit—I probably watch too much TV, and I never pass up a chance to visit Busch Stadium.
+I’m also passionate about advocating for the Marriage and Family Therapy profession and volunteer with the Illinois Affiliation of Marriage and Family Therapists.
+In 2016, I moved to the Peoria area from Arkansas to be closer to family—my wife grew up here, and my family lives near Cedar Rapids, Iowa.

 Education